 The Black & Decker NS118 is an 18-volt cordless model.
 It comes with a nickel-cadmium rechargeable battery and battery charger.
 The battery will provide 15 minutes of service before needing recharging.
 The weight of this model is only five pounds.
 The NS118 is best for “quick clean up” as opposed to a whole yard job.

 The Toro Power Sweep 51585 corded electrical leaf blower is best for surfaces within 150 feet of an electrical outlet.
-The model weights slightly less than 5 pounds, with has a 63.5 decibel sound maximum.
+The model weighs slightly less than 5 pounds and has a 63.5 decibel sound maximum.
 The noise level meets most community noise requirements.

 Consumer Reports Review for Most Recommend and Best Buy: Electric Leaf Blowers – Handheld

 The number one recommended electric leaf blower (handheld) is the Toro Ultra Blower Vac 51599, which is priced reasonably.
 The Toro Ultra scored high for sweeping, loosening, vacuuming, handling, and ease of use, and noise at 50 feet.
 The unit scored a fair mark for its noise level “at the ear.”
 Its overall score is 79.

 The best buy electric blower is the Toro Super Blower Vac 51592, which is very affordable and comes with comparable features and functions as the Toro Ultra.

 Most Recommend and Best Buy: Gas Leaf Blowers – Handheld

 The Husqvarna 125BVX takes the most recommended in the Gas Leaf Blower handheld models scoring 80, at a very reasonable price.